-i.
-Minimum Standard - Highway Agencies shall develop a roadside erosion control maintenance program to identify and repair erosion along streets (including roads or highways) operated by the Highway Agency.
+- i.
+Minimum Standard Highway Agencies shall develop a roadside erosion control maintenance program to identify and repair erosion along streets (including roads or highways) operated by the Highway Agency.
 Highway Agencies are also required to regularly inspect and maintain the stability of shoulders, embankments, ditches and soils along these streets to ensure that they are not eroding and contributing to sedimentation of receiving waters.
 Repairs shall be made in accordance with the Standards for Soil Erosion and Sediment Control in New Jersey, N.J.A.C.
 2:90-1 (or N.J.A.C.
-16:25A where NJDOT is the Highway Agency).
+16:25A where NJDOT is the Highway Agency). - ii.

-- ii.
 Measurable Goal Highway Agencies shall certify annually that they have developed and are implementing a Roadside Erosion Control Maintenance program.
 The certification shall also indicate the locations of all problem areas corrected and any maintenance done during that year.
 The dates of all inspections and employee training sessions shall also be reported in the annual report and certification. - iii.
-Implementation Within 12 months from the effective date of permit authorization, Highway Agencies shall comply with the Roadside Erosion Control Maintenance minimum standard.
+Implementation Within 18 months from the effective date of permit authorization, Highway Agencies shall have developed and begun implementing a roadside erosion control maintenance program in accordance with the minimum standard.